elizabethdaly/pands-project/README.md

 Python script: **stats-per-species.py**

 I used this script to investigate the basic properties of the data set on a per species basis.
 I use **Pandas** .loc() to select groups of rows and columns based on labels.
 For example, all rows with the label "Name = Iris-setosa" are extracted from the master data set and read into a new DataFrame of size (50,5): 50 rows (observations) and 5 columns (variables) with labels SepalLength etc as above.
 The summary statistics of each species are then found and are displayed below.
+Interesting python commamds used here include:
+* setosa = data.loc[data['Name'] == "Iris-setosa"] to select a subset of data based on class.
+* setosa_summary.loc[['mean', 'std', '50%']].plot.bar() to select part of a DataFrame for plotting.
+* data.groupby('Name')['SepalLength', 'SepalWidth', 'PetalLength', 'PetalWidth'].mean() to calculate the mean of each variable grouped by Name = species.
+* setosa.boxplot() to calculate a boxplot of the setosa DataFrame for example.

 **SepalLength**| setosa   | versicolor | virginica |**SepalWidth**| setosa   | versicolor | virginica
 ---------------|----------|------------|-----------|--------------|----------|------------|----------